"

 Use Concrete Development

 It’s true that some proposals are won on appeals to emotion.
-But ultimately, an argument needs to be based on reason.
+But ultimately, an argument needs to be based on reason and facts.
 You need to conduct research to find the facts, opinions, and research that support your proposed course of action or offer.
+Include context-specific research as well as research into what has been done previously and cutting edge approaches.
 Investigate what others have done in similar situations and which approaches have worked or have not been so successful.
 With this knowledge, you can then create your own innovative approach.

 Use Confident and Logical Language